FXML 2.0 overview

 Compile-time type safety

-All symbols referenced in an FXML 2.0 file are resolved at compile time.
+All symbols referenced in FXML 2.0 markup are resolved at compile time.
 Errors are surfaced early in the build, instead of later at runtime.
 Compiler diagnostics make it easy to see what went wrong:

 NumberDialog.fxml:8: 'textFiel' in NumberDialog cannot be resolved